 Rare Disease Day is also an effort to work globally towards equity in social opportunity, healthcare and access to diagnosis and therapies for people living with a rare disease.

-Our global theme for 2022 is Rare is many.
+The 2023 theme of Rare is many.
 Rare is strong.
-Rare is proud.
-It reminds us how important it is to come together and connect as a community.
-It’s an opportunity to share personal stories and acknowledge the challenges for our community members who live with a rare disorder.
+Rare is proud reminds us how important it is to come together and connect as a community.
+This is an opportunity to share personal stories and acknowledge the challenges for our community members who live with a rare disorder.

 READ ADAM’S STORY

 Some bleeding disorders are very rare, such as rare clotting factor deficiencies, inherited platelet function disorders and very rare types of VWD.
 When rare diseases are very rare and numbers are small, this can mean that the development of new and highly effective treatments is slow.
 There may even be no treatment that specifically targets that condition.

 Many people with rare diseases speak of feeling isolated.
 Many have never met or heard of another person with their condition.
 Sharing personal stories is an important way to help people with rare diseases feel connected.
 It can also help the wider community to understand better what it is like to live with a rare disease.

 Sharing personal stories is an important way to help people with rare diseases feel connected.
 It can also help the wider community to understand better what it is like to live with a rare disease.

 You may have seen some other personal stories about living with rare bleeding disorders on our social media platforms in the lead up to Rare Disease Day.
 Some live with very rare disorders, for example: